verbb/formie/packages/docs/browser/ui-reference/fields/phone.md

 Phone-country-enhanced fields emit field events in addition to the broader events documented on [JavaScript events](/browser/behavior/javascript-events).

-#### The `formie:field:phone-country:before-init` event
+#### The `formie:field:phone-country:before-init` Event

 Triggered before `intl-tel-input` is mounted.
-Use this to change the plugin options before initialization.
+Use this to change the plugin options before initialisation.

 ```js
 document.addEventListener('formie:field:phone-country:before-init', (event) => {